Rachel Ruamy "Amy" (Murray) Cole was born on Dec. 6, 1881 in Normalville, Fayette County, PA, the daughter of Elijah and Hannah (Minerd) Murray.

 Thanks to the efforts of his son Homer Jr., he is honored with a digital plaque on the website of the new National World War II Memorial in Washington, DC.

 Son Homer Francis "Tony" Cole Jr. (1944-living)was born in 1944 in Albany, Dougherty County, GA and grew up in Midland, TX.
 He served in the U.S. Army during the Vietnam War, and was stationed at Bien Hoa with the 303rd Pink Panthers Squadron.
 On Nov.
-21, 1970, in Okaloosa, FL, he was united in matrimony with Sheila Christine Price ( ? -living).
-They have made a residence in Sunset, UT.
+21, 1970, in Okaloosa, FL, he was united in matrimony with Sheila Christine Price (Oct.
+13, 1941-2022), a native of Milwaukee.
+Their two children are Mark Cole and Desiree Cole.
+In 1974, the couple established a residence in Utah and for many years lived in Sunset, UT.
 Tony has worked as a munitions specialist and in training management for the U.S. Air Force and as a security officer for the International Revenue Service.
+He also generously has provided content for this biography.
+In her own right, Sheila was an active volunteer with the youth program at Hill Air Force Base.
+For 33 years, she was employed by DFG at the Freeport Center.
+She raised funds for the Muscular Dystrophy Association for decades.
+Said an obituary, "She loved cake decorating, gardening and crafting of any kind.
+Her community looked forward to her annual Easter Egg hunt every year.
+She had a passion to give to charity and a very big heart.."
 When the Olympics were held in Salt Lake City in 2002, Sheila helped a volunteer escort the "eternal flame" during the 2002 Olympic Torch Run in their community of Sunset.
+Sadness blanketed the family when Sheila surrendered to the angel of death at the age of 80 on Sept.
+19, 2022.
+The family requested that any memorial donations be made to Best Friends Animal Sanctuary in Kanab UT or St Joseph’s Indian School of Chamberlain, SD/

 Daughter Bonnie Cole ( ? - ? ) dwelled in Jacksonville, FL in 2002.